 Erected sometime in 1923, the Hollywood sign has long welcomed aspiring actors looking to make it big in Los Angeles.
 And despite decades of run-ins with vandals, pranksters and developers, among others, it has managed to hang on to its prime location near the summit of Mount Lee in the Hollywood Hills.
-As the sign celebrates its 90th birthday, here are eight things you may not know about how it came to be, and its brushes with disaster.
+Explore some surprising facts about this famed symbol of the U.S. movie industry.

 1. The Hollywood sign is only slightly younger than the district itself.